Skip to Main Content

 Indigenous Products, Imported Discipline

 The beef selection covers Aberdeen Angus, Wagyu, Hereford, and Vaca Gallega alongside Argentine breeds.
 Vaca Gallega, the aged beef from Galician dairy cattle that has become one of Spain's most serious contributions to the European grill conversation, appears alongside South American breeds on a single menu.
 This is not fusion in the diluted sense: it is a practical acknowledgment that Argentine fire technique applied to Iberian old-breed cattle produces something neither tradition could arrive at independently.
 The ageing programme is predominantly in-house, with the restaurant handling dry ageing across its main selection.
+It is recommended to book ahead.

 This cross-pollination of method and product places Lana in a growing category of South American-rooted restaurants operating at a technical level that European critics have taken seriously.
 Comparable operations in other cities, such as Los Fuegos by Francis Mallmann in Miami and Beba in Montreal, represent the same impulse: Argentine grill heritage applied with formal culinary discipline in a non-Argentine dining market.
 In Madrid, Charrúa Madrid works a related register.
-What distinguishes Lana within that peer set is the explicit inclusion of Iberian breeds alongside Argentine sourcing, making the Spanish context as visible as the Argentine foundation.
+What distinguishes Lana within that comparable set is the explicit inclusion of Iberian breeds alongside Argentine sourcing, making the Spanish context as visible as the Argentine foundation.

 Recognition and Trajectory